dr-rodriguez/SEDkitSIMPLE/README.md

  - sed.load_spectral_type_db()
  - sed.load_spectra_db()

-You can use the `SEDSIMPLE.fetch_single_spectrum_db()` to fetch the wavelength, flux, flux uncertainty, and reference of a single spectrum if you need to do further transformations.
+You can use `sed.fetch_single_spectrum_db()` to fetch the wavelength, flux, flux uncertainty, and reference for a single spectrum if you need to do further transformations.
 The input is a Spectra row from `db.inventory`; see https://astrodbkit2.readthedocs.io/en/latest/ for more information on using AstrodbKit2 queries.